osct/openaccessrepository/docs/virtual-machine.rst

 1. Add your ssh public keys to the invenio user

 .. note:: You can use your preferred way to do this stuff.
-For example , if you maintain your public keys with the github service you can do the following:
+For example, if you maintain your public keys with the github service you can do the following:

     - wget https://github.com/<github_username>.keys
     - mv <github_username>.keys .ssh/authorized_keys